What is Envoy Proxy?

 How should I choose between Gloo Mesh and Gloo Edge?

 If you are looking for an API gateway and Kubernetes ingress management for north/south traffic, Gloo Edge is a great choice.
-If you would like to build and manage an Istio service mesh for east/west traffic, Gloo Mesh is the place to start.
+If you would like to build and manage an Istio service mesh or have an Istio-based API gateway traffic, exploring Gloo Mesh and Gloo Mesh Gateway is the place to start.

 What is an API developer portal?